CONSTITUTION AND BYLAWS

 Section 2.
-To hold our industry in high esteem and strive to enhance its prestige.
+To hold the Pest Management Industry in high esteem and strive to enhance its prestige.

 Section 4.
-To keep the needs of our client always uppermost.
+To strive to meet the needs of our clients in a competent and proficient fashion.

 Section 6.
 To render pest management services safely and efficiently in keeping with good practices and to observe them in both letter and spirit.

 Section 7.
-To perfect our skills and business practices.
+To strive to perfect our skills and business practices.
 To cooperate with others in the interchange of knowledge and ideas for mutual benefit.